adillon3/BookKeeper/BookKeeper/src/main/java/com/example/bookkeeper/README.txt

 disappear and return users to different page (a viewing page, rather than an edit page).
 Users can "add" multiple characters by pressing the "save" button multiple times.
 Users can edit the page in between adding characters.
 - Screen always opens very small, make it full screen.
+- Scroll bar moves rather slowly.
+- Age is not required to be an integer value, allowing characters to have "Unknown" or ranges, if the author hasn't decided yet.
-- Character name doesn’t currently need to be specified, in the future, it will as the name will be the primary key for the database’s
+- Character name doesn't currently need to be specified, in the future, it will as the name will be the primary key for the database’s